matthops/weirdness-calculator/README.md

 ### Starting the App

-'npm start' or 'yarn start' runs the app in the development mode.<br />
+After installing all dependencies with 'npm install' or 'yarn install', 'npm start' or 'yarn start' runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />